 YOU (YES, YOU!)

 Create a command center in your kitchen for all things organizational—schedules, permission slips, to-do lists, etc. It offers an accessible way for the entire family to be on the same page.
 Chalkboard paint, dry erase decals, pegboards and baskets are frequent DIY ingredients.
 Search Pinterest for creative ways to customize your own.

 Plan a Mom’s (or Dad’s) Night Out

 Put yourself out there.
-From forgotten homework to emergency pick-ups, fostering good (even great) relationships with other parents can save your hide again and again.
+From forgotten homework to emergency pick-ups, fostering good (even great) relationships with other parents can save your hide again and again and make the back to school transition easier.
 Not only that, but the grapevine is a rich source of information.
 We’re not talking about gossip, but rather gleaning priceless tips on teachers, doctors, activities, events and even job leads.

 Just Buy the School Supply Box

-Here’s some advice to help you get ahead of next school year: If your school’s PTA makes life easier by allowing you to buy a school supply box, do it.
+Here’s some advice to help your back to school transition: If your school’s PTA makes life easier by allowing you to buy a school supply box, do it.
 Sure, you can get the goods cheaper by buying them on your own.
 But gleeful Staples Dad aside, there’s nothing more wonderful than having one less thing to worry about as you head into the new year.
 Good luck!

 —Jennifer Kantor is a parenting and lifestyle writer.
 She lives in Maplewood with her husband and two kids.